International Harvester: 1970s

 In 1970, International split the CO Loadstar into its own product line, dubbed the Cargostar.
 As part of a model update, the Cargostar received a larger grille and wider cab than its predecessor.
 Competing directly against the Ford C-Series, the Cargostar was a medium-duty truck fitted with a choice of gasoline or diesel engine (shared with the Loadstar conventional).

 1971 marked the end of the "Emeryville" product lines, as the DC-400 Transtar 400 was replaced by the Transtar 4200/4300.
-Developed as a Class 8 highway tractor, the Transtar 4200/4300 introduced an all-new cab that continued to be used for International heavy-duty trucks through 1999.
-Competing against a wide range of manufacturers, the Transtar conventional was offered in both short and long-hood configurations for both regional and long-distance shipping.
+Developed as a Class 8 highway tractor, the Transtar 4200/4300 introduced an all-new cab that International heavy-duty trucks continued to use through 1999.
+Competing against a wide range of manufacturers, IH offered the Transtar conventional in short and long-hood configurations for both regional and long-distance shipping.

-In 1972, the Paystar 5000 series was introduced, replacing the 210/230 and M-series trucks (which dated to 1952).
+In 1972, IH introduced the Paystar 5000 series to replace the 210/230 and M-series trucks (which dated to 1952).
 Developed for severe-service use (primarily construction and related applications), the Paystar shared its cab with the Transtar, but used a heavier-duty chassis, steel fenders, and a flat-panel hood.
 The medium-duty Loadstar received an optional tilting hood with a larger grille and straighter-edge fenders (updating its appearance for the first time in 10 years).

-In 1974, the Transtar II COE was introduced, following a redesign of the Transtar.
+In 1974, IH introduced the Transtar II COE, following a redesign of the Transtar.
 Recognizable by its top-mounted windshield wipers, the Transtar II standardized the previous raised-cab option, as the previous 852-cubic-inch Detroit Diesel 12V71 V12 was replaced by some of the largest-displacement engines that had ever been fitted to a road-going vehicle at that time, including the Cummins KTA diesel I6 (1,150 cubic inches) and the Caterpillar 3408 diesel V8 (1,099 cubic inches).
 On the other end of the size scale, the Cargostar underwent a second update, with a slightly wider cab and a much larger grille (which shares the black trim band of the Transtar COE grille).

 For 1976, International launched its "Eagle" flagship brand, used into the 2010s.

-In 1977, the International S-series was introduced, consolidating the Fleetstar and Loadstar into a single model range.
+In 1977, the International S-series consolidated the Fleetstar and Loadstar into a single model range.
 While less comprehensive than the product ranges of the 1930s to the 1950s, the S-series product line included medium-duty, heavy-duty, severe-service, and highway trucks (along with a new generation of the Schoolmaster bus chassis) in the Class 5 to Class 8 size ranges.
-At its 1977 launch, the S-series was introduced to replace the Fleetstar; lighter-duty models to replace the Loadstar were phased in during 1979.
-Competing against an extensive segment of the truck industry, the S-Series was produced in multiple layouts, hood lengths, and axle configurations; gasoline and diesel engines were offered.
+At its 1977 launch, the S-series replaced the Fleetstar.
+Lighter-duty models to replace the Loadstar were phased in during 1979.
+Competing against an extensive segment of the truck industry, the S-Series came in multiple layouts, hood lengths, and axle configurations; gasoline and diesel engines were offered.

-Produced as a cowled chassis (Schoolmaster), straight truck, or semitractor, the S-Series was produced from 1977 to 2004, making it the longest-ever production run for the company (as either International Harvester or Navistar).
+Produced as a cowled chassis (Schoolmaster), straight truck, or semitractor, IH produced the S-Series from 1977 to 2004, making it the longest production run for the company (as either International Harvester or Navistar).